FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/quantization-1.md

 The packaging of extremely complex techniques inside convenient wrappers in PyTorch often makes quick implementations fairly easy, it also removes the need to understand the inner workings of the code.
 However, this obfuscates the theory of why such things work and why they are important to us.
 For instance, for neither love or money, could I figure out what a QuantStub and a DeQuant Stub really do and how to replicate that using pen and paper.
 In embedded systems one often has to code up certain things \"from scratch\" as it were and sometimes PyTorch's "convenience" can be a major impediment to understanding the underlying theory.
 In the code below, I will show you how to quantize a single layer of a neural network using PyTorch.
 And explain each step in excruciating detail.
 But before that we need to understand how or why quantization is important.

+# Quantization
+The process of quantization is the process of reducing the number of bits that represent a number.
+This usually means we want to use an integer instead of a real number, that is, you want to go from using a floating point number to an integer.
+It is important to note that the reason for this is because of the way we multiply numbers in embedded systems.
+This has to do with both the physics and the chemistry of a half-adder and a full adder.
+It just takes longer to multiply two floats together than it does to multiply two integers together.
+For instance, multiplying $2.55\times 1.28$ is a much more complex operation than multiplying $255 \times 128$.
+So it is not simply a consequence of reducing the "size" of the number.
+In the future, I will write a blog post about why physics has a lot to do with why this is.
 # Intuition behind Quantization

 The best way to think about quantization is to think of it through an example.
 Let's say you own a store, and you are printing labels for the prices of objects, but you want to economize on the number of labels you print.
 Assume here for simplicity that you can print a label that shows a price lower than the price of the product but not more.
 If you print tags for 0.20 cents, you get the following table, which shows a loss of 0.97 by printing 6 labels.
 This obviously didn't save you much as you might as well have printed $6$ labels with the original prices and lost $0$ in sales.